erose1337/beautiful-jekyll/_posts/2018-01-19-understanding-Diffie-Hellman.md

 The first is finding some $f$ that is difficult to recover the number of times that $f$ has been applied, given some output $F(F(F....(g)))$.

-- Failing to fulfill this property implies the ability of an adversary to recover the private key
+- Failing to fulfil this property implies the ability of an adversary to recover the private key

 The second is that the public keys must not be usable to reach the shared secret.

 - I.e. if $share_{secret} = pub_1 * pub_2$, then recovery of the private key is not necessary to break the system

-The third requirement is that the function must offer an algebraic shortcut that allows you to compute the $N_{th}$ term without actually invoking $f$ $N$ times.
+The third requirement is that the function must offer an algebraic short cut that allows you to compute the $N_{th}$ term without actually invoking $f$ $N$ times.
 This was the problem that we had with our sha256 example.

-- Without an algebraic shortcut, computing a public key and/or the shared secret is computationally intractable.
+- Without an algebraic short cut, computing a public key and/or the shared secret is computationally intractable.

-There is a actually fourth requirement that may or may not be trivial to fulfill: Finding a generator for the group must be "easy". (thank you to crypto.stackexchange [user MarquisDeSitruce](https://crypto.stackexchange.com/users/55071/marquisdesitruce) for pointing this out)
+There is a actually fourth requirement that may or may not be trivial to fulfil: Finding a generator for the group must be "easy". (thank you to crypto.stackexchange [user MarquisDeSitruce](https://crypto.stackexchange.com/users/55071/marquisdesitruce) for pointing this out)

 - If there is no generator, you cannot generate group elements, and hence no key agreement can occur